 Not everyone has the time or money needed to develop a comprehensive cyber security system, so Cyber Essentials has been designed to fit in with whatever level of commitment you are able to sustain.
 There are three main levels of engagement:

-The process of obtaining basic Cyber Essentials certification is relatively simple and generally costs between £300 and £600 plus VAT (around $1750 CAD in Canada).
+The process of obtaining basic Cyber Essentials certification is relatively simple and generally costs between £300 and £600 plus VAT.
 Cyber Essentials shows you how to address the basics and prevent the most common attacks.
 So far about 80% of companies and organisations with Cyber Essentials certification have chosen the basic version.
 It is often larger organisations that choose Cyber Essentials Plus due to the additional cost, which can be several thousand pounds (although this varies – shop around for the most appropriate deal for you).

 Cyber Essentials certification involves three simple steps: